esanch/AssemblyBuilder/README.md

 # QBInvoiceAdd
-InvoiceAdd.cs acts as main file from which to run program off.
+InvoiceAdd.cs acts as main file from which to run program off through Visual Studio.

+InvoiceAdd.exe execution file.